 About this Recipe

-I find waffles to be a wonderful alternative to pancakes.
-They look pretty, can be served for either breakfast or dinner and are just as easy to make like pancakes.
+Waffles are a wonderful alternative to pancakes.
+They look pretty, can be served for either breakfast or dinner and are just as easy to make as pancakes.
 To be honest, I prefer making waffles because the waffle maker does all the work for me.
 All I need to do is follow the manufacturer’s instructions and boom!
 My waffles are ready.
 A slight improvement from hovering over the pan, waiting to flip pancakes.
-(I still love my pancakes though 🙂
+(I still love my pancakes though)

 For this recipe, you are going to need a waffle maker.
 No waffle maker?
 No problem- read on because I have a solution for you.
 You are also going to need your ingredients, a mixing bowl and a whisk/spatula.